dchiu1998/SQL-Python/README.md

 # SQL-Python
 Python implementation of SQL.
-Accepts queries and returns specified rows from a file when run.
+Accepts queries and returns specified rows and columns from a file when run.